svenssonaxel/keyboa/README.md

 ## Building from source

-Currently, building is only tested on Cygwin.
+Building is tested on Cygwin and Debian.
+The make scripts will attempt to detect missing dependencies and give hints on how to install them.

 Dependencies:
 - mingw32 for building Windows executables